Very short-lived chlorine, bromine and iodine-containing halocarbons (VSLH): Understanding the role of the oceans in ozone layer chemistry

 As part of the project you will also calculate the impact of derived emissions on the stratospheric ozone layer.
-In collaboration with the University of Leeds, you will run the TOMCAT 3-D atmospheric model, which contains a detailed description of VSLH chemistry.
-You will implement a scheme to describe the newly derived emissions and run simulations to quantify the amount of VSLH which reaches the stratosphere, and the location and extent of the subsequent ozone depletion.
+In collaboration with the University of Leeds, you will use the TOMCAT 3-D atmospheric model, which contains a detailed description of VSLH chemistry.
+You will implement model updates to describe the newly derived emissions and run simulations to quantify the amount of VSLH which reaches the stratosphere, and the location and extent of the subsequent ozone depletion.
 Model simulations will cover the full period of CVAO observations so that the impact of VSLH on long-term trends can be studied, and you can test the hypothesis that such species are delaying recovery of the ozone layer.

 References / Further Reading